-In 1992, the Federal Subsistence Management Program promulgated regulations governing the harvest of fish for subsistence uses in Federal public non-navigable waters (57 Fed.
+In 1992, the Federal Subsistence Management Program adopted regulations for the harvest of fish for subsistence uses (57 Fed.
 Reg.
 103, 22564 [May 28, 1992]).
 These regulations incorporated many provisions from State of Alaska subsistence fishing regulations, and the regulation described above entered Federal subsistence regulations in this manner.